Tag Archive for: wrong plant wrong place

 The problem is, the average person doesn’t know this and envision how nice the clematis will look in their garden, so they hand over $25 and carry their new plant home with the assumption that the store wouldn’t sell plants that very difficult to grow in their area.

-Sequim, Washington (pretty face flower)
+Sequim, Washington (clematis flower)

 Sequim, Washington